 Malik Garvin is an Ice Hockey In Harlem alumnus.
 He began skating with Ice Hockey In Harlem in 1996 at the age of four.
 Malik is a graduate of Western New England University with a BS in Accounting & Finance.
 While at Western New England University Malik was a member of the NCAA Division III Men’s Ice Hockey team.
 Malik spent several years working in finance as a Financial Representative for Strategies For Wealth and a Client Service Coordinator for Altium Wealth Management.
 Malik also worked at Bronx Lacrosse.
 As their first Program Director, he implemented a year-round Lacrosse program with academic standards at a public school.
 Malik’s older brother Roger is also an alumnus of the program.

 Jake is a research analyst at Newton Investment Management Group, a subsidiary of BNY Mellon.
 Jake graduated magna cum laude from New York University (NYU) - Leonard N. Stern School of Business, Class of 2022, studying Finance and Sustainable Business.
 Jake is also a forward on the NYU Ice Hockey Team (ACHA DI) and served as captain his senior year.
 Jake began working with Ice Hockey In Harlem as an outside consultant in the NYU Stern COVID-19 Response Fellowship Program.
-Jake is currently preparing for an internship with BNY Mellon in the Depositary Receipts unit.
+Jake currently interns at BNY Mellon in the Depositary Receipts unit.
 Jake’s work with Ice Hockey in Harlem focuses on corporate sponsorships, fundraisers, marketing, public relations, and production of Get Off The Bench.

 Board of Directors